Remi-Gau/eCobidas/docs/20-goals.md

 -   Identify defaults in the most common software packages (SPM, FSL, AFNI) to inform users about potential answers

-### M/EEG COBIDAS
+#### M/EEG COBIDAS

 The MRI version is currently ahead and the work done there can pave the way for the MEEG version.

-The MEEG version should have the same overall structure as the MRI version.
-The MEEG version currently still awaits the final release of the MEEG COBIDAS guidelines (see the [preprint](https://osf.io/a8dhx/) and [webpage](https://cobidasmeeg.wordpress.com/)).
+The MEEG COBIDAS guidelines have recently been published (see the [preprint](https://osf.io/a8dhx/) and [webpage](https://cobidasmeeg.wordpress.com/)).

 The main short term goals for the MEEG version are:

--   Identify overlaps between the MEEG and the f/MRI spreadsheet and harmonize both versions
+-   Identify overlaps between the MEEG and the MRI spreadsheets and harmonize both versions by extracting the common parts into standalone spreadsheets: for example there could be one common spreadsheet for participant sample description.

 -   Identify high-priority items in the checklist (similar to Carp 2012 for fMRI, e.g.